 - 8 Best UK Brokers for Index Funds

 - 9 How to Invest in Index Funds in the UK

 - 10 Step 1: Open an Online Trading Account

 Don’t have time to read our guide in full?
 Below you will find an overview of the best index funds of 2020.

-- Vanguard Total Stock Market Index Fund – Best Index to Track Large and Small US Companies
+- Vanguard Total Stock Market Index Fund – Best Index for US Companies – Invest Now

 - FTSE SmallCap Index – Best Index Tracking Fund for Small UK Companies